 Just as we think of omnichannel marketing in terms of consistent digital touchpoints across web, mobile, email and more, your customers will appreciate options in how they choose to transact business with you.

-While we can talk about live shopping and online shopping as distinct and even competitive models, in reality, they are actually merging more and more.
+While we can talk about in-person shopping and online shopping as distinct and even competitive models, in reality, they are actually merging more and more.
 This means that even customers who are loyal to traditional brick and mortar brands will find it tempting to do more browsing and buying online.
 Let's look at a few notable examples of this.

 Online giant Amazon has been testing the waters of brick and mortar retail.
 In addition to buying the natural foods chain Whole Foods, Amazon has opened retail locations in several cities such as Seattle, Los Angeles, Austin, and New York.